usaid-cs/yesterday-i-learned/investing.md

   - [Different industries have different acceptable P/E ratios.](https://www.investopedia.com/video/play/stock-lower-pe-always-better-choice/) when comparing P/E ratios, only do so for companies in the same industry.
 - The stock's _price-to-sales ratio_ should be close to 1.
 - Avoid stocks you find on the news (for they become unstable), "the next big thing" companies, and companies that diversify through acquisition instead of innovation.
+- Avoid companies that go on the stock exchange through "direct listing".
+In direct listing, the company generates 0 new shares, i.e. not offering anything.
+Existing investors hold all the shares.
+Therefore, the purpose of the listing is just to give the existing investors a way to sell their shares.
+If they truly want to build a better company, why would they do that?

 [You should also like what the company does](https://www.reddit.com/r/stocks/comments/5rsnr5/what_is_the_most_important_research_before_buying/dd9v416/):